runceel/ReactiveProperty/docs/docs/advanced/thread.md

 # Rx operator

-Of cource, you can use ObserveOn extension method.
+Of course, you can use the `ObserveOn` extension method.

 ```csharp
 var rp = Observable.Interval(TimeSpan.FromSeconds(1))